status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

 ## Import validator keys

+TODO: This should probably reference the standard way of importing validators

 When using a service, the beacon node is running as a different user.
 The key import must be performed as this user in order for the key files to have the correct permission: